 - Animal rescue or animal welfare organisations.

-- International food security projects.
+- International food security, farming or agriculture projects.

 - Given the Trust’s strong links with the county of Sussex, Trustees do not usually support proposals received from other regional ‘Wildlife Trusts’.

 - Churches and places of worship outside of Cuckfield and Haywards Heath – please note; even within Cuckfield and Haywards Heath, grant opportunities for these purposes are extremely limited.